06 Oct 2018, 12:20PM: Credits and References for "Python Grab Bag: A Set of Short Plays":

 - or on whether codes of conduct, when enforced, make the situation more conducive to diverse populations and to net growth in community -- have your research close at hand!

-- or on what the biggest problems are facing community recruitment and retention
+- or on what the biggest problems you're facing are, and whether they're community recruitment and retention

 As Chris Webber notes, "there's an argument that achieving real world social justice involves a certain amount of process, laying the ground for what's permitted and isn't, and (if you have to, but hopefully you don't) a specified direction for requiring compliance with that correct behavior."
 The addendum is that, as Alberto Brandolini said "The amount of energy necessary to refute bullshit is an order of magnitude bigger than to produce it."